ICarly (2021 TV series): Series finale film

 In May 2024, Cosgrove has stated that she wants to wrap up the entire series with a finale film, confirming it would be likely, saying, "I'm pretty sure it's gonna happen, so I'm excited, and I'd love to get to wrap up the story".
-A few months later, in November, Cosgrove vaguely revealed that the project is in development.
+A few months later, in November, Cosgrove vaguely revealed that the project was in development.

 In August 2025, Cosgrove confirmed the film was being written and that Carly and Spencer's mother will play a major role in it, but the character casting has yet to be confirmed.
-The following month, she revealed that the script was almost complete and filming would begin in early 2026.

 Later in September, Cosgrove appeared on The Drew Barrymore Show and again confirmed that filming will begin in early 2026.
-It was later reported by Drew Barymore that the film would be produced by Netflix, after speaking with Miranda.
+It was later reported by Drew Barrymore that the film would be released by Netflix, after speaking with Cosgrove.
+Shortly after these announcements, Kress and Trainor clarified that, despite Cosgrove's comments, the film was still in early development and had not been officially greenlit.

+In December, Kress stated that the film was still not greenlit but believed it would be in early 2026, with hopes of beginning filming sometime in the first quarter of the year.
+In June 2026, it was reported that the script was being rewritten and that, if everything went well, the film could be approved to enter production soon.
+The following month, Kress stated that the film was in active development and that he had read an outline.
+He added that "everybody’s going to be pretty happy with the way that everything gets wrapped up."